dpi-tta-lessons/ruby-string/content.md

 ## 8. Character Codes and Encoding

-Under the hood, strings are sequences of bytes with an encoding (UTF-8 by default).
+Computers only understand numbers, stored as binary 1s and 0s.
+To represent letters and symbols, we map characters to numeric codes.
+Under the hood, strings are sequences of bytes with an encoding (Around 98% of websites use UTF-8 [source](https://w3techs.com/technologies/details/en-utf8)).
 Every character has an underlying integer value.
 See [ascii-code.com](https://www.ascii-code.com/) for a ascii code chart.

+You can check the encoding used on a string with the `String#encoding` method. [docs](https://ruby-doc.org/3.4.1/String.html#method-i-encoding)

 ```ruby
 pp "Ruby".encoding    # UTF-8